Computing infrastructure and policies

 for both disk capacity (blocks) and number

-1 million per user and per group.
+1 million per group.

 Note